Medical Reviewer

 • Motivational Interviewing (MI): Motivational Interviewing (MI) involves a client-centered therapeutic method dedicated to augmenting motivation and readiness for transformation.
 Employing empathetic listening and collaborative goal establishment, therapists assist individuals in examining their ambivalence regarding change, pinpointing personal values and aspirations, and fortifying their dedication to the recovery journey.

 • Motivational Enhancement Therapy (MET): Motivational Enhancement Therapy (MET) is a concise, objective-focused therapeutic method designed to amplify intrinsic motivation for transformation.
-By engaging in structured dialogues and offering personalized feedback, therapists support individuals in examining the disparity between their present behaviors and their aspirations, nurturing feelings of self-assurance and empowerment.
+By engaging in structured dialogues and offering personalized feedback, therapists support individuals in examining the disparity between their present behaviors and aspirations, nurturing feelings of self-assurance and empowerment.

 Share this post on your social networks: